HewlettPackard/swarm-learning/examples/README.md

 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
 - Cifar dataset
-- ML platform is Tensorflow platform
+- ML platform is Tensorflow
 - SL-ML pairs are spawned using run-sl script

 ### [Credit card fraud detection](/examples/fraud-detection#-credit-card-fraud-detection)
 This example demonstrates swarm learning use case on following setup.
 - Based on 1 host
 - Credit card fruad detection dataset
-- ML platform is Tensorflow platform
+- ML platform is Tensorflow
 - SL-ML pairs are spawned using SWOP

 ### [BreakHis](/examples/breakhis)
 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
 - BreakHis dataset
-- ML platform is Tensorflow platform
+- ML platform is Tensorflow
 - SL-ML pairs are spawned using run-sl script

 ### [Cancer prediction](/examples/cancer-pred#cancer-prediction)
 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
 - Cancer prediction dataset
-- ML platform is Tensorflow platform
+- ML platform is Tensorflow
 - SL-ML pairs are spawned using run-sl script